 The second projector is trying to reduce human excrement to its original food.
 People have for a millennium used animal and human wastes as fertilizers, but scientific extraction of the useful chemical components of natural fertilizers began in the nineteenth century.
 This science continues to be an important aspect of agriculture, increasing food production in quantity, quality, and variety, thereby aiding humankind.

 Although the eighteenth century had gunpowder, most of the explosives now know were discovered in the nineteenth century.
-The third projector is trying to cook ice to produce gunpowder and has written a treatise “concerning the Malleability of Fire.”44 While ice never produces gunpowder, other, superior, explosives are developed through the cooking and distillation of equally unlikely base materials.
+The third projector is trying to cook ice to produce gunpowder and has written a treatise “concerning the Malleability of Fire.”
+(44) While ice never produces gunpowder, other, superior, explosives are developed through the cooking and distillation of equally unlikely base materials.
 Ironically, Swift ridicules the idea that explosives can be manufactured from ice, which is a solidified liquid.
 Some of the modern high explosives, like nitroglycerin, are liquids, and others, like cordite and TNT, are melted at some point in the manufacturing process.
 In fact, almost all modern explosives are made, in part, from liquids such as acids and petroleum distillates.
-Though Swift also derides this projector’s belief that fire can be malleable, or shaped for a purpose, fire is shaped and otherwise altered in welding applications, manufacturing processes, and heating of homes and buildings.
+Though Swift also derides this projector’s belief that fire can be malleable, or shaped for a purpose, fire is shaped and otherwise altered in welding applications, manufacturing processes, heating of homes and buildings, and in jet and rocket engines.
+And explosive charges can be shaped to produce specific results.
 Perhaps the most extreme example of malleable fire is the controlled atomic reaction of nuclear power plants.